aya-prover/aya-dev/.github/README.md

 + Dependent types, including pi-types, sigma types, indexed families, etc.
   You could write a [type-safe interpreter][gadt].
 + De Morgan cubical type theory with generalized path types similar to a bounded cubical subtype.
+We plan to switch to Cartesian later.
   + Implementation prototype: [Guest0x0].
-  + Demonstration of higher inductive types: [3-torus] (three dimensional torus!!).
+  + Demonstration of higher inductive types: [3-torus] (three-dimensional torus!!).
 + Pattern matching with first-match semantics.
   Checkout the [red-black tree][rbtree] (without deletion yet).
 + Overlapping and order-independent patterns.
 Very [useful][oop] in theorem proving.
-+ A literate programming mode with inline code fragment support.
++ A literate programming mode with inline code fragment support, inspired from [1lab].
-  We already have a prototype, but we plan to revise it before sharing demos.
 + Binary operators, with precedence specified by a partial ordering (instead of a number, such as in Haskell or Agda) which is useful for [equation reasoning][assoc].